fruitycigar/terrifying-tremolo/index.md

 ### Support or Contact

 Having trouble with Pages?
 Check out our [documentation](https://docs.github.com/categories/github-pages-basics/) or [contact support](https://support.github.com/contact) and we’ll help you sort it out.

+# The Beginning

+In the beginning, there was a boy and the boy was lazy.
+Today, he's not that lazy and he's beginning to get around to practicing the fine art of hard work.
+That doesn't mean he's lost his taste for idleness, of course.
+It's simply been sidelined at the moment, that's all.